ooc-lang/ooc-lang.org/content/docs/index.md

   along with a typical workflow from the creation, compilation, testing, and documentation of a project.

-  5. The [Implementation](/docs/impl/) section explains how various ooc features are implemented.

-  6. The [Troubleshooting](/docs/kaputt/) section gives advice on how to address frequently encountered problems.
+  5. The [Troubleshooting](/docs/kaputt/) section gives advice on how to address frequently encountered problems.

-  7. The [Glossary](/docs/glossary/) is a collection of terms you may stumble upon while using ooc or reading its documentation.
+  6. The [Glossary](/docs/glossary/) is a collection of terms you may stumble upon while using ooc or reading its documentation.
 If you don't understand a term, go here!